-Go to www.comlaw.gov.au for the general legislative provisions dealing with the credit infringement notice regime, which are set out in Pt 6–2 of Ch 6 of the National Credit Regulations
+- The Federal Register of Legislation provides information on the general legislative provisions for the credit infringement notice regime that are set out in Part 6–2 of the National Credit Regulations

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 Omission of any matter on this information sheet will not relieve a company or its officers from any penalty incurred by failing to comply with the statutory obligations of the National Credit Act.